Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Conclusions and future directions

 \section{Conclusions and future directions}

-In this paper, we start with a simple $1$D TSC model protected by $T^2=-1$ time reversal symmetry and show that the pair of time reversal protected Majorana zero modes on each end carry a $T^4=-1$ representation of time reversal symmetry and $1/4$ spin.
-Then we generalize the $T^4=-1$ fractionalized representation for a pair of Majorana zero modes into a $P^4=-1$ parity symmetry and a $\overline C^4=-1$ nontrivial charge conjugation symmetry as well.
-We also construct explicit condensed matter models and show that the proliferating of Majorana zero modes will lead to a relativistic dispersion and an $SU(2)$ spin.
+In this paper, we start with a simple $1$D TSC model protected by $T^2=-1$ time reversal symmetry and show that the pair of time reversal protected topological Majorana zero modes on each end carries a $T^4=-1$ representation of time reversal symmetry and $1/4$ spin.
+Then we generalize the $T^4=-1$ fractionalized representation for a pair of topological Majorana zero modes into a $P^4=-1$ parity symmetry and a $\overline C^4=-1$ nontrivial charge conjugation symmetry as well.
+We also construct explicit condensed matter models and show that the proliferation of topological Majorana zero modes will lead to a relativistic dispersion and an $SU(2)$ spin.